totuni/esp-studio-examplesII/InputStreams/source/README.md

 ## Workflow

-The following figure shows the diagram of the project:
+The following figure shows the workflow diagram of the project:

 ![image-20250708160552348](img/image-20250708160552348.png)